 - The request will instruct the financial aid officer to complete the worksheet based on the financial data derived from the student’s FAFSA.

 - The request form allows Financial Aid Worksheet requests to be sent to multiple institutions as needed.

 - The financial aid officer will be instructed to return the completed and signed worksheet to The Foundation via electronic delivery. (preferred method)

 - If necessary, the worksheet may be printed and returned to The Foundation to the address listed above.
 The Foundation can provide you with a pdf of the worksheet.

 - If the worksheet is mailed to The Foundation, please allow additional time for processing.

 - A worksheet must be completed and signed by a financial aid officer from each private institution from which the student is seeking financial aid.
 The system will attach the Financial Aid Worksheet(s) to the student’s application as they are received.

-- Uploaded worksheets will be viewable under the “My Dashboard” tab in your account.
+- Uploaded worksheets will be viewable under the “Financial Aid Worksheet” button in your application.

 - If the Financial Aid office is unable to provide the Financial Aid Worksheet to the Foundation, you may submit the official financial aid award letter issued to you by the institution, provided the award letter includes the (a) the total cost of attendance for the year in question, (b) your and your family’s expected financial contribution (EFC), (c) the amount of your financial need (total cost of attendance less your family’s contribution), (c) the amount of all grant and scholarship aid that has been awarded to you by the institution and other third parties (not including the amounts of loans and work study available to you), and (d) the amount of your unmet need (your financial need less the amount of grant and scholarship aid available to you).